 • The Reader will offer feedback rounds after every course and has an established complaint procedure in order to uphold the values in its mission statement.
 We welcome constructive feedback and aim to reply to complaints within three working days.

 • If your work explores violence, sexual assault or any other topic that may be traumatic to the reader, please preface it with a content warning.
 We support freedom of expression and authors who are writing about difficult subject matters, but remind participants that a workshop is not a therapeutic environment and our tutors are not trained counsellors.

 We’ve been offering creative writing courses since 2011.
 Over the years we’ve worked with hundreds of writers, helping them to meet their goals.
 Our participants come from all over the world.
 They range from complete beginners to published authors who are looking for support, structure and community.
 Everyone is welcome and can benefit from the encouraging, open environments fostered by our tutors.

 Where do they take place?

-We use a number of different venues, including bookshops, a book depot and the tutors’ writing rooms and homes.
+We use a number of different venues, including bookshops, a book depot, a bar, and the tutors’ writing rooms and homes and some online.
 If the venue isn’t specified, feel free to get in touch and we’ll tell you where a course or seminar will be taking place.
-During the pandemic, we’ve taken all our courses online – and they’ll stay online until government guidance changes.

 Who are your tutors?

 Our tutors are all published authors, journalists, poets, essayists, translators and editors, many of them with multiple books and awards to their names.
-Check out our Tutors page for more information about the writers we’re working with and feel free to cast an eye over some of our Testimonials.
 Our tutors excel at giving gentle but honest feedback, and can give you advice on publishing your work when you’re ready to share it with the world.